chzerv/ansible-role-samba/README.md

 samba_log_file: []
 ```

-> The file where logs are saved.
+> The file where logs will be saved to.
 If left empty, logging will be done through `syslog`.

 ```yaml
 samba_log_size: 50